California county routes in zone S: S4

 County Route S4 (CR S4) is a road in San Diego County, California, United States, in the northern city limits of San Diego and in the city of Poway.
-United States.
 The route is traversed entirely by Poway Road from Interstate 15 east to State Route 67.

 The route's western terminus is at I-15, where the road continues west as Rancho Penasquitos Boulevard, traverses across SR 56, and finally ends as Carmel Mountain Road.
 Eastward, the road traverses through the city of Poway as Poway Road and has its east end at SR 67.
 Within Poway, it is one of the busiest streets in the city.

 The route was established in 1959.